 12. Renewing or ending the tenancy

 You’ll be surprised how quickly the initial contract passes by.
-As it comes to a close, it’s time to decide whether you wish to renew or terminate your contract.
+As it comes to a close, it’s time to decide whether you wish to renew or terminate the tenancy contract.
 If you choose to terminate you must give your tenant the appropriate notice.
 If you (and the tenant) choose to renew, they, their guarantor and you will need to resign to a new lease period.

 If they, or you, do not wish to renew the tenancy at the end of the lease period then it comes to an end and it’s time for your tenant to move out.
 You’ll need to revisit the inventory, settle any disputes and return the deposit.
 Consider what to do next with your property.
 Is it time to sell or will you let again?

-If it’s the latter go back to stage 2!
+If you wish to let the property again - return to step 2 above and start over again.
 But don’t forget to consider any work you need to do to the property before it returns to the market.